ceford/cefjdemos-data-jdm-user-en/articles/getting-started/adding-a-module.md

 - Enter a **Title**, for example *Announcement*.
 - Enter the **Module** text, for example *This site is closing for a software update at 20:00 on Friday*.
 - Select a **Position** from the drop-down list.
-In this case it will be *Sidebar-right* along with the other modules.
+In this case it could be *sidebar-right* along with the other modules.
 - Set a **Finish Publishing** date.
 This is optional but an obvious thing to do to make the module disappear after the event announced has passed.
-- Save and Close.
-Reload the Site and see the result.
+- **Save & Close** Reload the Site and see the result.
 Is it in the order you want?
 If not:
   - In the Modules list select the Order Symbol in the column headings.
   - Hover on the grab handle symbol for the new module and then select